PhilipQuirke/SkyCombAnalystHelp/Flight.md

 - Start and end video recording when the drone is on ground.
 - For most of the flight, fly in straight lines.
 - For most of the flight, have the video cameras pointing down.
-- Record the thermal video in gray scale (not say in a "red is hot" mode).
+- Display the thermal video in gray scale
+- Use the thermal camera "High Gain" mode

 The SkyComb Analyst tool works best when these recommendations are followed.